ansible-collections/collection_template/README.md

 ### Collection maintenance

 The current maintainers are listed in the [MAINTAINERS](MAINTAINERS) file.
-Don't hesitate to reach them out mentioning in the proposals.
+If you have questions or need help, feel free to mention them in the proposals.

 To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](MAINTAINING.md).